JinTanba/Polynance-Building/README.md

 As an aggregation layer, **Polynance** recognizes this opportunity and is building several modules on Polymarket.
 Serving as a gateway, Polynance will funnel more capital and betting activity into Polymarket.

-### 🧭 After countless detours, we reached a clear conclusion: indexing position tokens is the key that opens the way forward.
-### 📊 Bundle the positions and mint index tokens!
+** 🧭 After countless twists and turns, we discovered that bundling position tokens into index assets is the real unlock. ** ** 🪙 This move gives prediction-market assets tangible heft within DeFi, flips their quirks into pure appeal—and the UX is downright fun! **

 # 🔨⏳ Now Building Idea